 If you cannot change your name servers to point to GreenGeeks as recommended as suggested in option 1, using NS-type records are the second-best option.
 This involves delegating the _acme-challenge subdomain to the GreenGeeks nameservers.

 The NS records need to be created within the existing nameservers.
-If you’re using a 3rd party DNS provider such as Cloudflare, this is where the NS records would need to be created.
+If you’re using a 3rd party DNS provider such as Google, this is where the NS records would need to be created.

 Add the following NS records within your existing DNS zone: